The Cauchy problem for the two dimensional Euler-Poisson system: Introduction

 Taking one more time derivative and using \eqref{e_irrot} then transforms \eqref{e927_450} into the following quasi-linear Klein-Gordon system:

 For the above system, in the 3D case Guo \cite{Guo98} first constructed a global smooth irrotational solution by using dispersive Klein-Gordon effect and adapting Shatah's normal form method.
 It has been conjectured that same results should hold in the two-dimensional case.
 In our recent work \cite{jlz}, we proved the existence of a family of smooth solutions by constructing the wave operators for the 2D system.
 The 2D problem with radial data was studied in \cite{Jang_radial}.
+Note that for radial data\footnote{The vector function $\mathbf v$ is radial if it is the gradient of a scalar radial function}, one has

+and the result follows easily from \cite{Oz96}.
 In this work we completely settle the 2D Cauchy problem for general non-radial data.
-The approach we take in this paper is based on a new set-up of normal form transformation developed by Germain, Masmoudi and Shatah \cite{GMS1,GMS2,GMS3}.
+The approach we take in this paper is inspired from a new set-up of normal form transformation developed by Gustafson, Nakanishi, Tsai \cite{GNT06} and also Germain, Masmoudi and Shatah \cite{GMS1,GMS2,GMS3}.
 Roughly speaking (and over-simplifying quite a bit), the philosophy of the normal form method is that \textit{one should integrate parts whenever you can in either (frequency) space or time}.
 The part where one cannot integrate by parts is called the set of space-time resonances which can often be controlled by some finer analysis provided the set is not so large or satisfies some frequency separation properties.
 The implementation of such ideas is often challenging and depends heavily on the problem under study.
 In fact the heart of the whole analysis is to choose appropriate functional spaces utilizing the fine structure of the equations.
 The main obstructions in the 2D Euler-Poisson system are slow(non-integrable) $\langle t \rangle^{-1}$ dispersion, quasilinearity and nonlocality caused by the Riesz transform.
 Nevertheless we overcome all such difficulties in this paper.
+After our work is completed, a similar result requiring at least $30+$ derivatives is obtained in \cite{IP11}.
 To put things into perspective, we review below some related literature as well as some technical developments on this problem.